Malahdl/to-do-app-JavaScript/README.md

-Welcome to the To-Do app!
+# Welcome to the To-Do app!

-DESCRIPTION:
+# Description:
 This is a simple JavaScript app where you can create tasks and check them as done when you finish them.

-FEATURES:
+# Features:
 1. You can create new tasks without any limit.
 2. You can set a due date for any task.
 3. You can remove any task.